 Along with the spear, an Axe was the most common weapon wielded by Viking warriors.
 Various varieties of axes were used by the Vikings, differing significantly in size and blade shape.

 Most notable among these was the Dane Axe which could be as long as the man wielding it and featured a wide blade which was very sharp at the striking end and slimmed down in width as it reached the shaft.

 These blades were constructed skillfully so that they were incredibly thin, light and easy to wield for everyday cutting as well as battlefield combat.

-A common type of knife used by the Vikings was the Knifr.
-This was a single-edged knife which nearly everyone in the Viking society possessed, including the slaves.
+A common type of knife used by the Vikings was a single-edged knife that nearly everyone in the Viking society possessed, including the slaves.

-Another notable type of Viking knife was the Seax.
+The popular Viking knife was called the Seax.
 This type of knife was longer than the regular knife and often had a broken-back blade.
 The Seax was highly effective in practical terms in that it was light and small enough for use in everyday cutting and also served as a useful melee weapon on the battlefield.